Money Calculator

 Goal horizon is 7+ years

-Over long periods, the compounding of many monthly instalments (plus rupee-cost averaging) builds comparable or superior wealth to lumpsum.
+Over long periods, the compounding of many monthly instalments (plus rupee-cost averaging and step-ups) builds comparable or superior wealth to lumpsum.

 You want forced savings discipline